WordPress/wordpress-playground/packages/docs/site/docs/11-architecture/18-host-your-own-playground.md

 You may need to adjust the above according to server specifics, particularly how to invoke PHP for the path `/plugin-proxy`.

-## Customize `wp.data`
+## Customize bundled data

 The file `wp.data` is a bundle of all the files for the virtual file system in Playground.
 There's a data file for each available WordPress version.

+The package at `packages/playground/compile-wordpress` is responsible for building these data files.

-Edit the build script in `packages/playground/compile-wordpress/Dockerfile` to create a custom bundle that includes preinstalled plugins or content.
+Edit the build script in `Dockerfile` to create a custom bundle that includes preinstalled plugins or content.

 ### Install plugins